dmika1234/dp100-learn/notes/Azure ML - MLflow.md

 ## Create an MLflow experiment
 You can create a MLflow experiment, which allows you to group runs.
-If you don't create an experiment, MLflow will assume the default experiment with name Default.
+If you don't create an experiment, MLflow will assume the default experiment with name "Default".

 To create an experiment, run the following command in a notebook: